Wacom-Developer/sdk-for-signature-windows/GETTING-STARTED.md

 To use a pen/tablet device you will need to install the Wacom driver which provides the wintab interface used by the Signature Library.
 See the FAQs for [tablet installation](http://developer-docs.wacom.com/faqs/docs/q-tablet/tablet-installation)

-**NB:** As of release 4.7.4, the AX .NET components now target version 4.8 of the .NET Framework, and require .NET Framework 4.8 as a minimum.

 ## Download the Wacom Ink SDK for signatures

 Download the SDK from https://developer.wacom.com/developer-dashboard